 World Ranger Day!
 What better way to mark the occasion than head out on a 15 mile ranger-lead walk at Whitelee?!
 I have been coming to Whitelee Windfarm for almost 5 years now, starting when my first baby & I became regulars on the Tuesday morning Stroller/Striders walks.
 Normally I park at the Visitor Centre and have a favourite 4 mile loop which I have walked countless times.
 I had often said I would return with a map and venture further afield but for some reason I had never done so.
 Then a friend sent me information about the 30km Ranger Day Ramble to take place on 31st July and I emailed off to register my place straight away!

 As the day approached I realised we were meeting at the Ardochrig Road entrance, which I had never heard of before!
-I found it pretty easily using a combination of Google Maps and directions provided by East Renfrewshire Council.
+I found it pretty easily using a combination of Google Maps and directions provided by East Renfrewshire Council (see last page in this PDF brochure).
 It turned out to be much further from Ayrshire than the Eaglesham entrance so it took me around 40 minutes to get there.

 We were a small group of 6, including Rennie and Ryan the two Rangers.
 I spent much of the walk chatting to Rennie, quizzing him about life as a Ranger on a windfarm, what wildlife could be found here, the history of the area, and so on.
 He really is a fount of all knowledge – a great asset to the windfarm!
 His passion for what he does really shines through.
 I would highly recommend going along to any event at the windfarm run by the Rangers, you will learn so much.
 Ryan, only in his fourth week working here, inspired me with his tales of previous jobs as a Ranger and his season spent learning to build mountain footpaths.
 It seemed like he had done all the things I have considered trying out over the past 8 months but never gotten round to.
 Although listening to his stories I am not sure I am cut out for volunteering on the mountains (midges, rain, cold, carrying heavy equipment…!! )